onsi/ginkgo/docs/index.md

 })
 ```

 when such a node is detected Ginkgo will automatically supply a `SpecContext` object.
 This `SpecContext` object satisfies the `context.Context` interface and can be used anywhere a `context.Context` object is used.
-When a spec times out or is interupted by the user (see below) Ginkgo will cancel the `SpecContext` to signal to the spec that it is time to exit.
+When a spec times out or is interrupted by the user (see below) Ginkgo will cancel the `SpecContext` to signal to the spec that it is time to exit.
 In the case above, it is assumed that `libraryClient` knows how to return once `ctx` is cancelled.

 Only setup and subjects nodes can be interruptible.
 Container nodes cannot be interrupted.